ICICI-Videocon PMLA case: HC grants bail to Deepak Kochhar | Law-Order

 Kochhar was arrested by the ED in September last year under the PMLA in the alleged ICICI Bank-Videocon money laundering case.

-The ED had registered the money laundering case following an FIR by the Central Bureau of Investigation (CBI) against the Kochhar couple, Videocon Group promoter Venugopal Dhoot, and others for allegedly causing loss to the ICICI Bank by sanctioning loans to the Videocon Group of companies in contravention of the policies of the ICICI Bank.
+The ED had registered the money laundering case following an FIR by the Central Bureau of Investigation (CBI) against the Kochhar couple, Videocon Group promoter Venugopal Dhoot, and others for allegedly causing loss to the ICICI Bank by sanctioning loans to the Videocon Group of companies in contravention of the bank's policies.

 Kochhar had argued that the ED had taken note of all the alleged proceeds of the crime in the case, so there was no chance of him creating any third party rights or interfering with the probe if out on bail.

-He had also said in his bail plea that the entire case against him was based on documentary evidence, which was already in the ED's possession, and hence there was no question of him tampering with the evidence when out on bail.
+He had also said in his bail plea that the entire case against him was based on documentary evidence, which was already in the ED's possession, and hence there was no question of him tampering with the evidence The ED's lawyers Hiten Venegaonkar and Additional Solicitor General Anil Singh had opposed Kochhar's bail plea, saying that the charges against him were serious.

-The detailed order of the high court in the case is awaited.
+ASG Singh had also said under the PMLA bail can be given only if the court has grounds for believing that the accused is not guilty and is not likely to commit any offence while on bail.

+In his 94-page judgement, Justice Naik noted that Kochhar had been in custody for six months and co-accused in the case, including his wife Chanda Kochhar and Videocon Group promoter V N Dhoot, were already out on bail.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)